Charlotte Office 704-815-6055

 Do Undocumented Workers Qualify for Workers Compensation?

-Home / Blog / FAQs - Workers Compensation / Do Undocumented Workers Qualify for Workers Compensation?
+Home / Blog / Do Undocumented Workers Qualify for Workers Compensation?

 Immigration reform and enforcement of immigration laws have become a political hot topic, especially in light of Arizona’s enactment of several laws aimed at getting more undocumented residents to leave the state.
 In North Carolina, that debate hasn’t impacted the state’s workers’ compensation laws.